What is the Real Price of a Magento Site?

 Unfortunately, high-quality imagery can come with a price: slow loading times.
 Shoppers don’t just hate slow-loading pages.
 Google does, too.
 This means that many companies must choose between top-notch media and organic traffic.

 But not companies that use Magento Commerce Cloud.

-That’s because Magento Commerce Cloud is powered with Fastly Image Optimization.
+That’s because the price of Magento Commerce Cloud pays for the power of Fastly Image Optimization.
 This technology “provides real-time image manipulation and optimization to speed up image delivery and simplify maintenance of image source sets for responsive web applications.”

 In other words, showing off doesn’t have to mean slowing down.

 You get more traffic.

 The Complete List of Magento Commerce Cloud Features

 Aside from the benefits I just listed and on top of those I outlined in the last section, Magento Commerce Cloud will also give you:

 - Easy Deployment